 - Gently massage your baby’s belly button and stomach area.
 You can also bicycle their legs to help them release excess gas.

-- Put a warm compress on their belly to help them pass stools more comfortably.
+- Put a warm compress on their belly to help them pass stools more comfortably and relieve the baby’s discomfort.
 Also, make sure you burp your baby after every feed.
+To avoid any discomfort, be sure to do frequent diaper changes.

 - Probiotics may help relieve colic symptoms in babies.
 Talk to your pediatrician and administer them accordingly.